foo123/FILTER.js/api-reference.md

 ````

 This filter is analogous to the ActionScript filter of same name.
-The (optional) weights parameter is a square matrix of convolution coefficients represented as an array.
+The (optional) convolutionMatrix parameter is a square matrix of convolution coefficients represented as an array.
 The (optional) factor is the normalization factor for the convoltuon matrix.
 The matrix elements should sum up to 1,
 in order for the filtered image to have same brightness as original.